facebookresearch/BLINK/README.md

 ```console
 python blink/main_dense.py -i
 ```
-Fast mode: in the fast mode the model only uses bi-encoder, which is much faster but gives slightly worse result:
+Fast mode: in the fast mode the model only uses bi-encoder, which is much faster (accuracy drops slightly, see details in "Benchmarking BLINK" section).

 ```console
 python blink/main_dense.py -i --fast
 ```